bbatjargal/histogram-chart/README.md

 ### Features

 - The user is able to click on a particular bar of the histogram to highlight it.
-- Hovering or clicking on the bar shows the key and value of the dictionary entry represented by the bar by a tooltip.
+- Hovering on the bar shows the key and value of the dictionary entry represented by the bar by a tooltip.

 ### Usage